Concordia College (Moorhead, Minnesota): History

 Concordia College was dedicated as a private academy on October 31, 1891, by a group of approximately one dozen Norwegian pastors and laymen who had recently settled in the Red River Valley.
 The school was founded on the property of the former Episcopalian Bishop Whipple School, which had closed in 1887.
 English professor Ingebrikt Grose of St. Olaf College was asked to preside over the academy, which at that time offered mixed-sex education in English literature, natural sciences, mathematics, piano, and organ.
 The school opened with three faculty and twelve students.

 In 1892, Rasmus Bogstad, a Norwegian pastor, raised funds to build a male dormitory on campus grounds.
 His efforts led to the construction of Academy Hall.
 In 1893, Grose resigned and recently hired business professor Hans Aaker took his place.
 Aaker became mayor of Moorhead in 1900 and left two years later when that job compromised his dedication to the school.
 Bogstad was appointed Concordia's next president and established its liberal tradition.
 Under Bogstad, Concordia constructed a new academic building, now called Old Main.

 Henry O. Shurson held the presidency after Bogstad resigned in 1910 until Johan A. Aasgaard was appointed in 1911.
 Under Aasgaard, the nearby Park Region College and Bruflat Academy were merged with Concordia, and a new library was built in what is now called Grose Hall.
 In 1925, John N. Brown became president and oversaw Concordia's accreditation by the North Central Association in 1927.
 Eleven years later, a female dormitory was built, named Fjelstad Hall, and in 1947, a male dormitory was built, later called Brown Hall.

 Joseph "Prexy Joe" Knutson became president in 1951, and presided over the construction of 16 buildings and the increase in enrollment to 1592 students.
 Under his leadership, the Concordia Annual Fund, which continues today, was established to raise money for the college's interests.
-Dr. Paul J. Dovre took the presidency in 1975 and oversaw new college programs and articulated Concordia's Lutheran mission.
-Since 1999, the college has been presided by Thomas W. Thomsen, who implemented the design for a new campus center, and Dr. Pamela M. Jolicoeur, who established plans for the college's Offutt School of Business.
+Paul J. Dovre took the presidency in 1975 and oversaw new college programs and articulated Concordia's Lutheran mission.
+In 1991, Concordia's Speech Team placed 4th in the nation at the AFA-NIET, beating schools with twenty times their enrolment.

+In 1999, the college welcomed President Thomas W. Thomsen, who implemented the design for a new campus center; in 2004 Pamela M. Jolicoeur, who established plans for the college's Offutt School of Business, was appointed the first female President.
 Construction on the Offutt School of Business was completed in late 2012, and hosted students in the fall semester of 2013.
-Today, the school is led by Dr. William J. Craft.
+William Craft began as president in 2011 and served until June 30, 2023.
+In 2018, the college's ministry became a member of Reconciling in Christ, affirming its support of LGBTQIA+ people.
+Today, the college is led by President Colin Irvine.